-I pull her close, nestle in, and she holds me and runs her fingers down my arms and kisses me.
-She is so much sweeter than I expected.
+I pull her close and nestle in while she holds me and runs her fingers down my arms and kisses me.
+She's so much sweeter than I expected.

 "I'm glad I'm here, too," I whisper.
 And for so many reasons, it's not a lie.

 It's strange.
 To want to let this woman in the way I do.
 To let her be a part of my life, my work life and my social.
 To see how well she fits with my friends and fellow officers.